Dirac Theory in Hydrodynamic Form: INTRODUCTION

 But while it is obvious that we know quantum mechanics, it is also true that we do not understand it.
 Whereas we can carry out calculations that give us the answers we want to have, we are not capable of seeing what we are doing.
 The enterprise with which we seek to understand quantum mechanics, exploring for a way to visualize its content, is the long-lasting search for its interpretation.

 Along the decades, several interpretations have been proposed to assign a meaning to the quantum mechanical objects.
-We do not intend to cover all these interpretations, and the interested reader may have a look at \cite{C} and references therein to quench its curiosity.
+We do not intend to cover all these interpretations, and interested readers might have a look at \cite{C} and references therein to quench their curiosity.
 However, it is fundamental to point out that among all candidate models, very few are still compatible with all restrictions imposed by Bell-like types of experiments on non-locality and contextuality \cite{PBR, S, epr, ab, Bell, B, CHSH, KS}.
 One of the earliest, and certainly among the most famous, is bohmian mechanics.

 Originally suggested by de Broglie to solve the paradox of the wave-particle duality by assuming that both waves and particles had a simultaneous existence, it was called the pilot wave model because it stipulated that the wave function, solution of the Schr\"{o}dinger equation, was guiding all particles along their trajectories, given in terms of a guidance equation \cite{LdB1, LdB2}.
 In time, de Broglie was to be relayed by his students and co-workers, most notably Bohm \cite{DB}, so that the name changed to de Broglie-Bohm model, and then simply to Bohm model.